ManimCommunity/manim/docs/source/contributing/docs/types.rst

 Manim supports two different renderers, which each have different representations of
 Béziers: Cairo uses cubic Bézier curves, while OpenGL uses quadratic Bézier curves.

-type hints like :class:`~.typing.BezierPoints` represent a single bezier curve, and :class:`~.typing.BezierPath` represents multiple Bézier curves.
+Type hints like :class:`~.typing.BezierPoints` represent a single bezier curve, and :class:`~.typing.BezierPath` represents multiple Bézier curves.
 A :class:`~.typing.Spline` is when the Bézier curves in a :class:`~.typing.BezierPath` forms a single connected curve.
 Manim also provides more specific type aliases when working with quadratic or cubic curves, and they are prefixed with their respective type (e.g. :class:`~.typing.CubicBezierPoints`,